piktiv/tim-todo/README.md

 TodoApp is a simple application that stores your own personal TODO list, using Postgres and Redis for storage.

+The TodoApp presents a web interface at port 8080 (so if you were running the application outside of docker, you could just browse `http://localhost:8080`)

 Your mission is to:
 - Package the application as a docker image
 - Create a docker compose that sets up the application together with a Redis-cache and Postgres-database.